 Entry & Exit Formalities

-Make sure your passport is valid for at least six months beyond the projected end of your trip and has plenty of blank pages for stamp-happy officials.
+Make sure your passport is valid for at least six months past your arrival date and has plenty of blank pages for stamp-happy officials.
 Always keep it with you while traveling between destinations.

 At present citizens of the USA, EU, Canada, Australia, New Zealand and many other nations can arrive in all Central American countries (including Mexico) without arranging a visa beforehand.
 Check ahead from your country before planning your trip, as this may change.